Temporary tightening of partial lockdown

 If you are visiting or if you plan on visiting the Netherlands

-If you consider visiting the Netherlands within the next four weeks, this is what you should know:
+If you consider visiting the Netherlands in the coming weeks, this is what you should know:

-- All events such as festivals, concerts are banned.
+- All indoor and outdoor events such as festivals, concerts are banned.

 - All shops will be closed after 8pm.

-- Everyone above the age of 13 will be required to wear a face mask in public places.
+- Everyone above the age of 13 is required to wear a face mask in public places.

 All the basic rules & regulations remain